gemesa/gemesa.github.io/_posts/2024-09-25-qilin-ransomware.md

 ```
 They are not present so it looks like the `/etc/resolv.conf` related functions are indeed dead code.

 We can check it with `gdb` as well to be sure.
-First we need to identify the function where `/etc/resolv.conf` is accessed and the entry point of the executable:
+First we need to identify the function where `/etc/resolv.conf` is accessed, determine if the executable is PIE or non-PIE and find the entry point of the executable:

 ```c
 void FUN_004e52d3(void)